johnpapa/angular-ngrx-data/docs/faq.md

 You never change the properties of objects in the store.
 You replace them with new objects, created through a merge of the previous property values and new property values.

-Arrays are completely replaced with you add, remove, or replace any of their items.
+Arrays are completely replaced when you add, remove, or replace any of their items.

 <a id="rxjs"></a>